sea-grass/serve/README.md

 - Index file mapping (e.g. `GET /some-path/` maps to the file `some-path/index.html`)
 - File extension-based content-type header

+### Optional features

+These features are only enabled if Serve is built with the corresponding flag enabled.

+- `-Dadditional_redirect` - Redirect file requests where instead a directory exists on the filesystem to a directory request (e.g. `GET /some-path` -> `GET /some-path/`)

 ## Supported Zig version

 Serve is tested with Zig `0.14.0`.
 Your mileage may vary on other versions.
 If you encounter an issue, patches are encouraged.